code-craka/afilo-nextjs-shopify-app/README.md

 ### Enterprise Code Review

-- Use `@shopify-code-review` for e-commerce reviews
+- Use `@ecommerce-security-review` for payment and security reviews
 - Use `@nextjs-design-review` for enterprise UI changes
 - Run `/security-review` for enterprise security features
 - All enterprise features require thorough testing